apache/couchdb/share/doc/src/json-structure.rst

 +--------------------------------+---------------------------------------------+

 .. warning::
-   ``body``, ``base64`` and ``json`` object keys are overlaps each other and the last wins.
-Since most realizations of key-value objects doesn't preserve key order mixing them may create confusing situation.
+   The ``body``, ``base64`` and ``json`` object keys are overlapping each other where the last one wins.
+Since most realizations of key-value objects do not preserve the key order or if they are mixed, confusing situations can occure.
 Try to use only one of them.

 .. note::
-   Any custom property makes CouchDB raise internal exception.
+   Any custom property makes CouchDB raise an internal exception.
-   Also `Response object` could be a simple string value which would be implicitly wrapped into ``{"body": ...}`` object.
+   Furthermore, the `Response object` could be a simple string value which would be implicitly wrapped into a ``{"body": ...}`` object.

 Returned CouchDB Document with Detailed Revision Info